softprops/hubcaps/README.md

 ## /!\ planned API changes

-* implement async interface when hyper adopts it

 The goal and motivation behind these are not to intentionally make breaking changes, but rather to adopt evolving community standards

+* replace builder implementations with [derive_builder](https://crates.io/crates/derive_builder) crate type derivation

 ## installation